Hadron-quark transition and chiral symmetry restoration at high density: Summary

-Recently, the repulsion in the nuclear matter is discussed~\cite{McLerran:2018hbz,Duarte:2020xsp,*Duarte:2020kvi} in the context of the quarkyonic matter~\cite{McLerran:2007qj}.
-In the quarkyonic matter, the onset of the quark Fermi sea suppresses the baryonic matter~\cite{Kojo:2021ugu}.
+Recently, repulsion in nuclear matter is discussed~\cite{McLerran:2018hbz,Jeong:2019lhv, Duarte:2020kvi} in the context of quarkyonic matter~\cite{McLerran:2007qj}.
+In quarkyonic matter, the onset of the quark Fermi sea suppresses baryonic matter~\cite{Kojo:2021ugu}.
 The quarkyonic effective field theory~\cite{Duarte:2021tsx,Duarte:2023cki} is developed and the relation between the quarkyonic phase and EVE is discussed.
-Although the existence of quarkyonic matter is not explicitly assumed in our simple phenomenological hybrid model, there are some kind of the quark-hadron duality and the intermediate phase which cannot be identified as pure hadron matter or pure quark matter appears.
-The study on the relation between the quarkyonic matter and the baryon volume may be important.
+Although the existence of quarkyonic matter is not explicitly assumed in our simple phenomenological hybrid model, there is some kind of quark-hadron duality and an intermediate phase which cannot be identified as pure hadron matter or pure quark matter appears.
+The study of the relation between quarkyonic matter and baryon volume may be important.

-On thermal QCD transition, the possibility of the existence of partial deconfinement phase is discussed recently.
-As a recent review, see, e.g., Ref.~\cite{hanada2023thermal}.
+On the thermal QCD transition, the possibility of the existence of the partial deconfinement phase has been discussed recently; for a recent review, see, e.g., Ref.~\cite{hanada2023thermal}.
 The partial deconfinement can be regarded as the coexistence of two phases in the internal color space rather than in the coordinate space.
-The intermediate phase which appears in our model may be also understood as a such phase.
+The intermediate phase which appears in our model may also be understood as such a phase.